Basas1/Vk_bot/README.md

 ```bash
 pip install .
 ```
-This script will also install the following libraries if they haven't been installed yet:
+This script will also download and install the following libraries if they haven't been installed yet:
 - vk_api
 - requests
 - selenium